 The urethra is the vessel responsible for transporting urine from the bladder to an external opening in the perineum.

-In this article, we shall look at the anatomy of the male and female urethra – the anatomical course, neurovascular supply, and any clinical relevance.
+In this article, we shall look at the anatomy of the male and female urethra – their anatomical course, neurovascular supply, and any clinical correlations.

 The male urethra is approximately 15-20cm long.
-In addition to urine, the male urethra provides an exit for semen (a fluid containing spermatozoa and sex gland secretions).
+In addition to urine, the male urethra transports semen – a fluid containing spermatozoa and sex gland secretions.

-Anatomically, the male urethra can be divided into four parts:
+According to the latest classification, the male urethra can be divided anatomically into three parts (proximal to distal):